 Warren Buffett is one of those rare billionaires who have real sympathy for the general public.

 But the great investor is also very funny and humorous .

 His sense of formula has found fertile ground in the world of finance.

-Check out 55 Warren Buffett Quotes and words On Investment from one of the wealthiest people in the world.
+Check out 55 Warren Buffett Quotes On Investment from one of the wealthiest people in the world.